civican/legisinfo/42-1/bills/C-77/bill_text.md

 Paragraph 30(4)(a) of the Act is replaced by the following:

-an officer or non-commissioned member has been released from the Canadian Forces or transferred from one component to another by reason of a sentence of dismissal or a finding of guilty by a **court martial** or any **civil** court, and

-> **Explanatory Note**:
-> Relevant portion of subsection 30(4):
-> *Existing Text*:
-> > Subject to regulations made by the Governor in Council, where
-> > an officer or non-commissioned member has been released from the Canadian Forces or transferred from one component to another by reason of a sentence of dismissal or a finding of guilty by a service tribunal or any court, and
+an officer or non-commissioned member has been released from the Canadian Forces or transferred from one component to another by reason of a sentence of dismissal or a finding of guilty by a court martial or any civil court, and

 ### Section 4